usnistgov/ai-model-reuse/README.md

 # Software: Recommendation system for AI architectures suitable to scientific applications

 ##  Statements of purpose and maturity
+The purpose of this work is to increase reusability of trained AI models via establishing and “standardizing” metrics that
+- (a) would be useful to a third party reusing trained AI models and
+- (b) would still protect trade secrets of the party providing trained AI models.

+The optimization curves gathered during AI model training provide such a source of information and the data points in optimization curves could meet both objectives (usefulness and protection).

-The goal of the project is to develop a tool for recommending AI architectures that are suitable for a specific scientific application based on training data.
-Furthermore, the software aims at generating optimization curves that are summarized by a set of metrics to be included with disseminated trained AI models.
-The dissemination is intended to be in entries of each AI model card and support better reuse of shared trained AI models
+The motivation of this project is to implement baseline AI model metrics from train and test optimization curves gathered during training.
+These metrics would be included with disseminated trained AI models in AI Model Cards and would support better reuse of shared trained AI models.

-The motivation of this project is to derive AI-based modeling metrics from model loss data gathered during training.
-These metrics will be used for ranking AI architectures in terms of their suitability to specific scientific applications.
+In addition, these metrics can be used for ranking AI architectures in terms of their suitability to specific scientific applications.
 The metrics are focused on model (accuracy, stability), training process (speed, predictability, initialization gain), training data (uniformity of training data, pretrained data compatibility with domain data, pretrained data compatibility with model architecture), and and hardware (GPU RAM memory usage, energy consumption).

 ##  Description of the repository contents
-- UNet: contains the UNet model training code

-    **UNet/train_lmdb_dataset.py** - This is the training file for UNet.
-It takes in an lmdb dataset containing a train and test set, and runs training/validation on the dataset.

-    **UNet/build_lmdb.py** - This is the file that builds the lmdb dataset required to train models.
-Check parameters for more detals.

-    **UNet/unet_model.py** - This is the UNet model implementation.

-    **UNet/unet_dataset.py** - This is the file that creates a pytorch dataset that eventually gets passed into the dataloader.
-It contains the init, getitem, and len functions.

-    **UNet/(isg_ai_pb2.py)(isg_ai_proto.txt)** - These files are for the google protobuf compiler, no need to pay attention to these files.

-    **UNet/augment.py** - This file is not used for training.
-It was pulled from Michael Majurski's original code.

 - pytorch_models: contains the training and inference code for multiple image segmentation AI architectures supported by PyTorch library